laurasia99/lualau/README.md

 ## What makes a 1.0 release?

-My goals are to use this build for 6-months (or at least until I'm comfortable with it), to identify if there is any core functionality missing, and that I can't live with.
+My goals are to use this build for 6-months (or at least until I'm comfortable with it), to identify if there is any core functionality missing, and that I can't live without.
 I might add libraries to support date and time operations and reading/writing CSV files
 - but no guarantee.
 My preference is to minimise both the number of external dependencies and the amount of C code.